If you’re just starting to learn how to code, you don’t have to invest a fortune in getting a good laptop for programming.

 Having a dedicated graphics card is not necessary for a laptop you use for coding unless, of course, you are planning to develop games or any software that requires a dedicated GPU.

 But for most coding tasks, the GPU is not really important.
 Which is very good, because laptops with dedicated graphics cards are usually more expensive.

 We have options with both, though, in case you want a boost in performance and more options when it comes to using your laptop for other purposes as well.

 5. Usually overlooked features

-Most people only look at the specifications and performance of their machine when deciding what to purchase, but you should also pay attention to a few other details, which we have done when choosing the recommended laptops on the list below (or the table above).
+Most people only look at the specifications and performance of their machine when deciding what to purchase, but you should also pay attention to a few other details, which we have done when choosing the recommended laptops on the list above.

-First of all, the screen size is extremely important – we believe that you shouldn’t go for anything lower than 15.6″ because you need a larger screen in order not to strain your eyes more than you will do anyway.
+First of all, the screen size is extremely important – we believe that you shouldn’t go for anything lower than 15.6″ because you need a larger screen in order to keep your eyes happy and healthy.

 Next, comfort given by a solid, large keyboard and a high quality display with bright colors and eventually anti-glare are also important.

 Usually, the higher your budget – the better the laptop, but sometime the price is influenced by the size of the display – so have that in mind as well.